 - Cognitive behavioural therapy (CBT)

-In my clinical experience, the majority of patients decide to see a psychologist, in order to gain some support, insight and non-judgemental input, on current or previous difficulties.
+In my clinical experience, the majority of patients decide to see a therapist in order to access support, and develop insight and coping strategies in response to their current or previous life difficulties.

 Areas of interest

-My areas of interest and experience include working with patient for whom depression and anxiety, either as distinct or co-existing states, present a problem for them; work related stress; bereavement issues and adjustment; coping with significant life changes, e.g.relationship issues; coping with on-going physical illness and the impact of this on psychological well-being.
+My areas of interest and experience include working with patients for whom depression and anxiety, either as distinct or co-existing states, present a problem for them; this includes work related stress; coping with bereavement; coping with significant life changes, e.g.relationship issues; coping with on-going physical illness and the impact of this on psychological well-being.